lebaz20/credit-approval-ml/README.md

 Machine Learning using [Credit Approval Data Set](https://archive.ics.uci.edu/ml/datasets/credit+approval)

 This file concerns credit card applications.
 All attribute names and values have been changed to meaningless symbols to protect the confidentiality of the data.
+This will still suit our purposes as a demonstration dataset since we are not using the data to develop actual credit screening criteria.

 This dataset is interesting because there is a good mix of attributes -- continuous, nominal with small numbers of values, and nominal with larger numbers of values.
 There are also a few missing values.